 - 2006: Nick Franchini, Faculty Specialist and lecturer at UH Mānoa

-- 2005: Sarah Hadmack, tenure-track Assistant Professor at Windward Community College
+- 2005: Sarah Hadmack, tenure-track Associate Professor at Windward Community College

 - 2004: David Falgout, lecturer at UH Mānoa

 - 2004: Kelikokauaikekai Hoe, tenure-track Assistant Professor at Windward Community College